delaney-data/SQL-DataAnalysis/README.md

 # SQL Data Analysis
-A demonstration of creating SQL queries to provide insights into data.
+A demonstration of creating SQL queries to provide insights into a data set.

-## Table of Contents
+### Table of Contents
 1) [Context of the Dataset](https://github.com/delaney-data/SQL-DataAnalysis#the-problem--the-digital-divide-)
 2) Data Analysis
 	- [Q1 What are the top 10 states with the highest number of people without internet?](https://github.com/delaney-data/SQL-DataAnalysis#question-1-what-are-the-top-10-states-with-the-highest-number-of-people-without-internet)